StevenBarquet/self-gpt/README.md

   ## TODO and ideas

   - Search in messages
-  - Search in chats and gpts
+  - Search in chats and GPTs
   - Edit conversation names
-  - Pin conversations and gpts maybe
+  - Pin conversations and GPTs maybe
   - Fix memory leaks
+  - Use url params to select GPTs and Chats
+  - Add stop button in ask section

   # Contribute: